David Randall Hertz: Biography

 David Randall Hertz was born on October 6, 1960, in Daly City, California, to parents Joanne and Robert Hertz.
-The family moved to Los Angeles when Hertz was 6 months old and he grew up Venice and Malibu.
+The family moved to Los Angeles when Hertz was 6 months old and he grew up in Venice and Malibu.

 Hertz got his start in architecture at a young age.
 In high school he was introduced to the building's designer, famed Los Angeles architect John Lautner.
 Hertz apprenticed under Lautner for four years.
 After receiving a degree from the Southern California Institute of Architecture in 1980, Hertz went on to work in the office of Frank Gehry before founding his firm, Syndesis, in 1983.
 That year, Hertz developed Syndecrete, a form of concrete that incorporates post-consumer and industrial waste, such as polypropylene carpet fibers and fly ash.
 It is lighter than traditional concrete and may have other waste products such as wood, crushed glass, or plastic chips added for decoration.
 In 1995 MoMA included Syndecrete in the "Mutant Materials in Contemporary Design" exhibit.

-In 2004, Hertz became Leadership in Energy and Environmental Design (LEED) certified.
+In 2004, Hertz became certified in Leadership in Energy and Environmental Design (LEED).
 In 2007 he founded Studio of Environmental Architecture SEA, based in Venice Beach, California.
 SEA focuses on environmentally sustainable buildings, including high-efficiency lighting and water systems, solar panels, and solar water heating.
 In 2008 the prestigious American Institute of Architects recognized Hertz as FAIA fellow.
 The fellowship is the highest membership honor for architects for their exceptional work and contributions to architecture and society.
 Hertz was the youngest member selected in AIA's 152-year history.